Ituzu/aeo.github.io/README.md

 Website Was Created By イツス.
-On The Session Of Class 6 [2022-23] Website Link -> https://ituzu.github.io/ashmo.github.io/
+In Class 6 Of Session [2022-23] Website Link -> https://ituzu.github.io/ashmo.github.io/